Alcohol Delivery in Washington DC: What Delivery Drivers Need To Know

 One of the most important differences between Washington, D.C. and other jurisdictions is the mandatory alcohol server training requirement.

-Who Needs Training?
+Who Needs Training Certification?

-What Training Covers
+What Training Certification Covers

 • Responsible beverage service (RBS) fundamentals.